Want your group to be successful...?

 In a digital world where technology allows people to be more closely linked than ever before, soft skills are the traits that allow us to reach out and connect with others and be our best selves.
-Much like emotional intelligence, which is the capacity to express our own emotions and respond to the emotions those around us, soft skills define and drive personal skills and interpersonal growth.
+Much like emotional intelligence, which is the capacity to express our own emotions and respond to the emotions of those around us, soft skills drive and define personal skills and interpersonal growth.
+So, what are soft skills and why are they important?
 Some soft skills examples include having a positive attitude, effective time management, and empathy.
-The counterpart of soft skills are, of course, hard skills.
-Examples of hard skills such as math, writing, and competency in software.
+The counterpart to soft skills are, of course, hard skills.
+What is the difference between soft and hard skills?
+Examples of hard skills include math, writing, and competency in software.
 Hard skills like this are easily measured and categorized, but soft skills are a bit more complex.
 They are more fluid rather than concrete, and are transferable to a variety of settings, including the workplace.

-While having a general understanding of hard skills and soft skills is important, specificity is required to set goals and make changes.
+While having a general understanding of soft and hard skills is important, specificity is required to set goals and make changes.
 Here are some key soft skills that employers are looking for in today’s workforce:

 - The Importance of Having a Positive Attitude

 - Being Flexible

 Your attitude determines what level you are going to live your life at.
 Just ask Tasha, whose attitude allowed her to overcome an accident that paralyzed her from the chest down.

 Download the free “Power of a Positive Attitude” ebook below.